 I lived in a very high mountain valley in an old shepherds house I had partially restored.
 He used to sleep upstairs, the sheep below.

-The house saw no sun for 4 months of the year.
+The house saw no sun for four months of the year.

 In September I put my favourite dark green sweatshirt on a line to dry after washing.
 By late January it had dried and when I pulled it off the sleeves broke off in tatters.
 I still wore it but I looked a little like Robin Hood, which is ironic given my name.

-After having not eaten for 3 days I cycled the 4 miles downhill into town.
+After having not eaten for three days, I cycled the four miles downhill into town.

 No pedalling required.

-I left the supermarket in a sweat, chicken carefully concealed and cycled uphill to home, dizzy with exhaustion and anticipation.
+I left the supermarket in a guilty sweat, chicken carefully concealed, and cycled uphill to home, dizzy with exhaustion and anticipation.